vincent-pmt/Udacity_AZMLND_OperationalizingML/README.md

 ## Improve in the future
 Leveraging ML Studio By increasing the runtime and scaling up the cluster size, can process larger datasets and complex algorithms with greater speed.
-Additionally, consider implementing a load test for the model's endpoint.
-This can be done by completing optional items such as simulating high traffic to the endpoint and measuring its responsiveness.
+Additionally, consider implementing a load test for the model's endpoint, such as simulating high traffic to the endpoint and measuring its responsiveness.
 And using a Parallel Run Step in the pipeline can enhance performance, which can lead to more efficient handling of large datasets and faster execution times for the machine learning tasks.

 ## Standout Suggestions